 The Stellantis Group's DS premium brand has yet to gain much traction in the UK.
 Here's where that has to change, with this car, the second generation DS 4.

-The PSA Group's DS brand has yet to gain much traction in the UK.
-Here's where that has to change.
-A quick history.
+A quick DS history to start with.
 The brand launched in stand-alone form in 2015, mostly re-badging sportier Citroens until it could launch its own design, the DS 7 Crossback SUV, in 2017.
-Since then, we've had the small but rather curious-looking DS 3 Crossback.
-And the DS 8 upper mid-sized saloon.
+Since then, we've had the first generation DS 4 model, which sold between 2015 and 2019 and which almost nobody bought.
+Then the small but rather curious-looking DS 3 Crossback.
+Followed more recently by the even rarer DS 9 upper mid-sized saloon.
 Nothing though, to really get people talking.
-But this car, the second generation DS 4, just might.
+But this second generation DS 4 just might.

 Surprisingly, for the time being anyway, DS isn't making a slightly larger compact SUV than the DS 3 Crossback.
-Which means that this DS 4, though really a compact premium hatch taking on the Audi A3 Sportback, the BMW 1 Series and the Mercedes A-Class, must also try and appeal to people who might want an Audi Q3, a BMW X1 and a Mercedes GLA.
+Which means that this DS 4, though really a compact premium hatch taking on the Audi A3 Sportback, the BMW 1 Series and the Mercedes A-Class, must also try and appeal to people who might want a compact premium SUV like, say, an Audi Q3, a BMW X1 or a Mercedes GLA.
 That's a lot to ask - from a car with a lot to prove.
 Can it deliver?
-Let's find out.